wickker/tunr_express/part2.md

 ### Further: Playlist
 Add the ability to put songs in a playlist.

-Add a table for `playlist`
+Add a table for `playlist`.
+Add a second table to record which somgs are in a playlist.
+This is a join table between a playlist and songs. (each record in the join table records the adding of one song to the playlist)

-Playlist song data is a join table between a playlist and songs. (each record in the join table records the adding of one song to the playlist)
+GET `/playlist` - list all the playlists

-`/playlist` - list all the playlists
+GET `/playlist/new` - render the form to create a new playlist POST `/playlist` - create a new playlist
-`/playlist/new` - render the form to create a new playlist `/playlist/:id` - show all the song titles inside this playlist
+GET `/playlist/:id` - show all the song titles inside this playlist POST `/playlist/:id` - for this playlist, put a single song on the playlist

 ### Further
 For the form at `/songs/new`, add a dropdown of artists to select from when creating a new song.